AI Speech Therapy: SLPs at the center of clinical decisions

 For example, mature AI tools like speech-to-text transcription cannot currently assess or diagnose speech and language disorders because they miss critical layers of complexity that human SLPs naturally incorporate.

-Our Vision of AI in Speech Therapy at Chatter Labs
+Our Vision of AI speech therapy at Chatter Labs

 We are committed to creating AI-powered tools that support, not replace, SLPs.
 By combining cutting-edge technology with expert clinical judgment, we aim to bridge the gap between demand and access, delivering better outcomes for families and reducing the workload on SLPs.